shtrole/zavrsni-rad-meteo-prognoza/README.md

 A forecast is also available for the next days with basic weather and temperature data based on the forecast for a particular day at 3pm.

 Weather data is automatically updated every 30 minutes.

+All three required main technologies were used HTML, CSS (basic and Bootstrap) and JavaScript.